A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Reducing the size of the reward SDPs

 Note that this proof is similar in structure to a reduction in~\cite{johnston2023tight}.
 In that work, the focus was on quantum state exclusion.
-The proof above is the generalization to our generalized state discrimination framework.
+The proof above is the generalization to the general Bayes approach.